 Soon after World War II ended in 1945, a number of freemasons decided to form a new lodge.
 Twelve of those present, who were to be the founders, were members of St Albans Lodge No 2786.
 On October 20th, 1945 the Lodge was consecrated by the R. W Provincial Grand Master, Bro Admiral Sir Lionel Halsey, GCMG, GCVO, KCIE, CB, PGW, who, for many years was equerry to Edward Prince of Wales, later King Edward VIII.

-The Verulam Lodge No 6131, joined the growing number of lodges which meet at Ashwell House, in St Albans has historic links with this building as the founders of both our mother lodge and grandmother lodges (St Albans & Halsey) were instrumental in the purchase of the building for the sum of £750.
-In order to develop it as a Masonic Temple a sum of £3,750 was raised for the restoration by both these lodges and members of other Masonic orders.
+The Verulam Lodge No 6131, joined the growing number of lodges that meet at Ashwell House, in St Albans and has historic links with this building, as the founders of both our mother lodge and grandmother lodges (St Albans & Halsey) were instrumental in the purchase of the building for the sum of £750.
+In order to develop it as a Masonic Temple, a sum of £3,750 was raised for the restoration by both these lodges and members of other Masonic orders.

 The accounts for the first year make interesting reading today.
 The subscription was £5.5s.0d (£5.25) Initiation Fee £15.15s.0d (£15.75) and Joining Fee of £10.10s (£10.50).
 A stock of wine was held with a value of £18.9s.2d (£18.46).
 The Treasurer Bro.
 L. Rance, another Founder from St Albans Lodge reported a surplus of £82.1s.11p (£82.10)